ucsb-cs16/ucsb-cs16.github.io/topics/cpp_data_types.md

 ---
+layout: default
+parent: Topics
-topic: "C++: data types"
+title: "C++: data types"
-desc: "int, float, double, etc."
+description: "int, float, double, etc."
 ---

 Before we can even begin to talk about how to compute something, we